fmariv/fmariv/README.md

 I'm a environmental scientist who loves maps and typing code, and I'm lucky enough to have converted both passions into my job.
 In my free time I like to hike, read books, play videogames and be a foodie, not necessarily in that order.

 ## :wrench: Technologies & tools
 I am passionate about continuously learning in the field of Geoinformation.
-I am especially interested in DevOps technologies, although my main interest at this time is the development and application of Artificial Intelligence techniques focused on geospatial data, especially deep learning applied to GIS.
+I am especially interested in DevOps technologies, although my main interest at this time is the development and implementation of vector tiles standards.

 ## 📚 Talks